LinuxJedi/AmigaRGBtoHDMI/README.md

 ## Other versions

 - c0pperdragon's - The excellent original c0pperdragon design can be found at: https://github.com/c0pperdragon/Amiga-Digital-Video/
+- solarmon's - Improved versions of c0pperdragon's design to relocate the Pi and add additional features:https://github.com/solarmon/RGBtoHDMI

 Please add pull requests to link to your variants here.